Raghad-Murayh/202254020-RaghadMurayh-assignment1/README.md

 This project is a personal portfolio website created for SWE 363 Web Engineering at KFUPM.

-The website introduces me and showcases some of my previous projects.
+The website introduces two of my previous projects.
 It also includes a contact form and a responsive design that works on different screen sizes.

 ## Features